Yemeni sides say deal reached to free nearly 900 prisoners | Law-Order

 Yemeni sides say deal reached to free nearly 900 prisoners

-Yemen's warring sides said Monday they agreed to release nearly 900 prisoners of war in a U.N.-brokered deal amid international efforts to end the yearslong conflict.
+Yemen's warring sides said on Monday they agreed to release nearly 900 prisoners of war in a UN-brokered deal amid international efforts to end the yearslong conflict.

 The deal involves the release of over 700 Houthi prisoners, said Abdul-Qader el-Murtaza, the head of the Houthi delegation.
 The Iran-backed Houthis would release more than 180 prisoners, including Saudi and Sudanese troops fighting with the Saudi-led coalition, he added.